[WetLeather]

 Cover the dish, place in the microwave, and cook 1 minute on high.

-Remove the bowl and stir the chocolate and margarine mixture.
+Remove the bowl and stir the chocolate and butter mixture.
 Chocolate melts and then burns at a very low temperature, so you don't want to overcook it.
 It also melts slowly.
-Stir it for about three minutes or so.
+Stir it until the chocolate is melted (about 1 minute).
 If it seems as if it simply will not completely melt, you may microwave it again for 30 seconds.
-That should do the trick.
+Stir again.
+If it isn't completely melted, leave it for about 2 or 3 minutes, and try again.
 The chocolate mixture should be smooth and shiny.

 Cook over low heat in a heavy pan, stirring *constantly* until this is melted.
 Heat only until the butter is melted.
 Then remove from the burner and continue stirring until the chocolate is melted and the mixture is smooth.